10 Expert Ways to Handle an OSHA Citation Part 1

 5. Time is of the Essence

 When dealing with any legal matter, time is not always on your side.
 Since you have 15 days to address the citation, you should have a protocol in place to help you respond rapidly.
-Knowing who handles OSHA communications or employee interviewing on behalf of the company is vital.
+Knowing who handles OSHA communications on behalf of the company is vital.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.